SwapnashreeTripathy/Automated-CICD-Pipeline-For-HTMLApp-on-Nginx/README.md

      ![image](https://github.com/SwapnashreeTripathy/CICDProject-HTML/assets/139486876/a1b4b9a2-1e88-47e7-8cec-8875577164ea)

 4. Write a Bash Script to Deploy the latest Code(only if there is new Commits present in GitHub) and start/restart Nginx as per the requirment.<br>
-   * Move to html folder where the index.html is present in your server & get the "existing last commitid from your server".<br>
+   * Move to html folder where the index.html is present in your server & get the "existing last commitid from your server" , save into a txt file.<br>
    * If the "latest commit_id from your Servers" is "same" as the "latest commit_id from your Github Repo", then print the same info & exit the script.<br>
    * But if the Condition dose not match, First "ZIP the existing CICDProject-HTML & Move it"  into another folder.<br>
      (For better use create the zip file name, with the current timestamp)<br>